netsampler/goflow2/docs/reflow-system.md

 ## Timestamps

-The preferred canonical direction is integer nanoseconds in internal events.
+The current canonical direction is integer Unix timestamps stored on the event.

 Examples:

-* `flow_start_ns`
+* `start_time_unix`
-* `flow_end_ns`
+* `end_time_unix`

-Exporters can then convert those into protocol-specific units during encoding.
+Exporters can convert those into protocol-specific units or field types during encoding.

 ## Options Data Direction